mayamauchi/FSA-Capstone-Backend/README.md

 # FSA Capstone Project - Backend
 This is the backend component of the FSA Capstone project, as part of the Full-Stack Academy curriculum.

 The FSA Capstone is a full-stack e-commerce web application that allows users to purchase galactic-themed products.
-The backend is built using Node.js and Express, and provides a RESTful API that handles user authentication, products, active/inactive carts and database interactions.
+The backend is built using Node.js and Express, and provides [frontend](https://github.com/mayamauchi/FSA-Capstone-EcommerceSite) with a RESTful API that handles user authentication, products, active/inactive carts and database interactions.
 For this application, we used PostgreSQL for the database.
 Stripe's API is integrated in the backend as well for user checkout experience.

 ## Authors